fenago/deep-learning-essentials/Lab_8.md

 Fine-Tuning
 ===========

-Previously, you used transfer learning to leverage pre-trained models on your own dataset.
-You used the weights of state-of-the-art models that have been trained on large datasets such as ImageNet.
-These models learned the relevant parameters to recognize different patterns from images and helped you to achieve amazing results on different datasets.

-But there is a catch with this approach.
-Transfer learning works well in general if the classes you are trying to predict belong to the same list as that of ImageNet.
-If this is the case, the weight learned from ImageNet will also be relevant to your dataset.
-For example, the `cats` and `dogs` classes from the preceding exercise are present in ImageNet, so its weights will also be relevant for this dataset.

-However, if your dataset is very different from ImageNet, then the weights from these pre-trained models may not all be relevant.
-For example, if your dataset contains satellite images, and you are trying to determine whether a house has solar panels installed on its roof, this will be very different compared to ImageNet.
-The weights from the last layers will be very specific to the classes from ImageNet, such as cat whiskers or car wheels (which are not very useful for the satellite image dataset case), while the ones from earlier layers will be more generic, such as for detecting shapes, colors, or texture (which can be applied to the satellite image dataset).

-So, it will be great to still leverage some of the weights from earlier layers but train the final layers so that your models can learn the specific patterns relevant to your dataset and improve its performance.
+Transfer learning leverages pre-trained models like those from ImageNet to achieve impressive results by using learned parameters from large datasets.
+However, if your dataset differs significantly from ImageNet (e.g., satellite images vs. cat images), the weights from later layers may be less relevant.
+To address this, it's beneficial to retain weights from earlier layers for generic features and retrain the final layers to adapt the model to your specific dataset.

 This technique is called fine-tuning.
 The idea behind it is quite
 simple: you freeze early layers and update the weights of the final